 - Chemical fumes from items inside your garage

 And so on.
 We don’t want to breathe large concentrations of these things, so we need to ventilate our homes.
 Otherwise, it’s a sure thing that the air inside our homes is dirtier than the air outside.

 Just open the windows, right?

 Not right.
 Opening your windows is not a panacea for dirty indoor air.
 Depending on where you live, it could make indoor air quality worse.

 When you open your windows, the air you’re letting into your home isn’t as fresh as you think.
 It usually contains:

 - Atmospheric pollutants, exhaust from combustion engines, smoke

 - Dust and dirt

-When you’re actually outside, these contaminants are diluted.
-But when they get in your home, they stick to your carpet, furniture, curtains, and so forth.
-They get inside your home and they stay there.
+When you’re outside, these contaminants are diluted.
+But when they get into your home, they stick to your carpet, furniture, curtains, and so forth.
+They get inside your home, and they stay there.
 They linger.

 Enter controlled ventilation